 - a.
 Pumps connected to adjustable-speed drivers shall be equipped with an approved relief valve.
-Where pumps are driven by constant-speed motors and the shut-off pressure plus the static suction pressure exceeds 150 psi, relief valves may be required by the authority having jurisdiction. - b.
-The relief valve should ordinarily be set to prevent pressure on the fire protection system in excess of that pressure (usually 150 psi) at which the system was designed to operate.
+Where pumps are driven by constant-speed motors and the shut-off pressure plus the static suction pressure exceeds the pressure for which the system is designed to operate, relief valves are required. - b.
+The relief valve should ordinarily be set to prevent pressure on the fire protection system in excess of that pressure at which the system was designed to operate. - c.

-c.
 Where provided, relief valves shall be of the size given in the following table: